-- Closing loops at home: A home, the leader who’s closed loops has freed up attention units for the people who matter most.
+- Closing loops at home: A home, the leader with closed loops has freed up attention units for the people who matter most.
 Contrary to popular belief, attention is finite.
 There is only so much of it to go around.
-Closing loops allows leaders to get the little stuff done so they can be 100 percent present for the most important people in their lives.
+Closing loops allowS leaders to get the little stuff done so they can be 100 percent present for the most important people in their lives.
 As cheesy as it may sound, one of the best presents we can give to others is the gift of our full presence.

 - Closing loops at work: Closing loops allows you and I to find flow more easily.
 After all, getting fully engrossed in the tasks of the day is far more likely when hundreds of small tasks are not vying for our attention.
 It also allows us to free up mental energy for coworkers.
-This is necessary because, as leadership expert John Maxwell, so aptly says, “Nothing of significance is ever accomplished alone.”
+This is necessary because, as leadership expert, John Maxwell so aptly says, “Nothing of significance is ever accomplished alone.”

 Closing Loops: The Power of Focused Attention in the Wild #2